zcutlip/configure-with-sudo/README.md

 ## Description

-A Python class to handle executing system commands using sudo.
+A Python module to handle executing system commands using sudo.

 ## Usage